 Photo of Daniel M. Maloney

-In addition, Dan is a co-Chair of the firm's DRIVE Pride ERG and active member in other diversity, equity and inclusion activities at the firm.
+Dan is also a Co-Chair of the firm’s DRIVE Pride ERG and an active member in other diversity, equity, and inclusion (DEI) activities at the firm.

 Navigating the emotional and logistical complexities of administering a loved one’s estate after their death can be difficult.
 The additional burden of having to decide what to do with all of their stuff (also known as tangible property) highlights the critical role of effective estate planning.
 The clarity and directives provided by a well-structured estate